Linear Credit Risk Models

 We now review some of the related literature.
 Our approach follows a standard doubly stochastic construction of default times as described in \cite{elliott2000models} or \cite{Bielecki2002credit}.
 The early contributions by \cite{Lando1998} and \cite{Duffie1999} already make use of affine factor processes.
 In contrast, the factor process in the LHC model is a strictly non-affine polynomial diffusion, whose general properties are studied in \cite{filipovic2016polynomial}.
 The stochastic volatility models developed in \cite{hull1987pricing} and \cite{ackerer2016jacobi} are two other examples of non-affine polynomial models.
 Factors in the LHC models have a compact support and can exhibit jump-like dynamics similar to the multivariate Jacobi process introduced by~\cite{gourieroux2006multivariate}.
-Our approach has some similarities with the linearity generating process by \cite{Gabaix2009} and the linear-rational models by \cite{filipovic2017linear}.
+Our approach has some similarities with the linearity generating process by \cite{Gabaix2007} and the linear-rational models by \cite{filipovic2017linear}.
 These models also exploit the tractability of factor processes with linear drift but focus on the pricing of non-defaultable assets.
 To our knowledge, we are the first to model directly the survival process of a firm with linear drift characteristics.